isontheline/pro.webssh.net/src/docs/support.md

     Whenever you need to make a [bug report](https://github.com/isontheline/pro.webssh.net/issues/new?assignees=&labels=&template=bug_report.md&title=), or want to share an [idea](https://github.com/isontheline/pro.webssh.net/discussions?discussions_q=category%3AIdeas) for a new feature, or just have a [question](https://github.com/isontheline/pro.webssh.net/discussions?discussions_q=category%3AQ%26A) about how to use WebSSH, [I'm](/) never very far :sunny:

 !!! tip "External Testers Needed"
-    I have added some useful features to WebSSH and now I need [External Testers](/documentation/becoming-external-tester/), why not you :interrobang:
+    I have added some useful features to WebSSH :grin: and now I need [External Testers](/documentation/becoming-external-tester/), why not you :interrobang:

 !!! success "14.10 - Truck :truck:"
     If you encounter any catastrophic bug :bug:, it's time to submit a [bug report](https://github.com/isontheline/pro.webssh.net/issues/new?assignees=&labels=&template=bug_report.md&title=) for the upcoming milestone.